JeppaG/HiFive1-Blink/README.md

 - In tab "Source" noting will normally need to be changed.
 - In tab "Common" nothing will normally need to be changed.

+When all is set up you should be able to press the "Apply" and then the "Debug" button.
+Good Luck!